ms-iot/content/en-US/Samples/CognitiveServices.md

 ___
 1. Add in the namespaces

     Open MainPage.xaml.cs.
-At the top of the , directly under the "using" statements and before the "namespace CognitiveServicesExample" line, add the following Cognitive Services namespaces
+At the top of the , directly under the "using" statements and before the "namespace CognitiveServicesExample" line, add the following Cognitive Services namespaces.

 {% highlight C# %}
 using Windows.Graphics.Imaging;